Manouchehri/stacktraceflow_sourcetrail/README.md

 # Introduction

-`stacktraceflow` combines the power of [Valgrind](https://valgrind.org/) and [Sourcetrail](https://www.sourcetrail.com/) to visualize internal interactions of software written in any language, as long as it's compiled to ELF/DWARF format.
+`stacktraceflow` combines the power of [Valgrind](https://valgrind.org/) and [Sourcetrail](https://www.sourcetrail.com/) to quickly produce interactive callgraph of software written in any language, as long as it's compiled to ELF/DWARF format.

+The basic workflow is this:
+* You run your software as you always do, but prepending `stacktraceflow --run` on the command line.
+* Afterwards you open the generated data in Sourcetrail, which shows interactive callgraph of all the functions that were called during the execution, including those in external libraries.
+It also shows you the corresponding parts of the source code as you navigate the callgraph.

 # Demo